firavoyage/blogging/projects.md

   - also known as knowledge point
   - which is same difficulty for each
   - with proper division and reference
-- mode
-  - thanks to sponsors on github and patreon
-  - it could be pure knowledge
-  - without the poor's desire of social class leap
 - self
   - a bot reading lecture notes & answering questions
   - a learner solving problems & writing wiki